Course Outline

 Requirements

-• Knowledge and experience with the concept of build systems
+• Knowledge and experience with build systems concepts

 • Fundamental understanding of the Java programming language